Jamie loves writing about DIY projects, decorating on a budget, craft ideas, and creative ways to reuse and upcycle products.

 - Avoid drilling or nailing anywhere around electrical outlets

-Hanging Very Light Weight Wall Art and Décor
+Hanging Very Lightweight Wall Art and Décor

 I have found that if the frame or art is super light, a small nail works just fine for any of these.
 I just usually try to drive the nail into the wall at an angle.
 I've never had any problems with it.

 There are metal picture hooks that you can buy and use as well.
-In my opinion, I don't think they are necessary for very light weight wall hangings but they are available.
+In my opinion, I don't think they are necessary for very lightweight wall hangings, but they are available.

 Types of Wall Anchors

-Hanging Medium to Heavy Weight Wall Art and Décor
+Hanging Medium to Heavy-Weight Wall Art and Décor

-The metal wall hooks mentioned above can be used for medium and heavy weight items.
+The metal wall hooks mentioned above can be used for medium and heavy-weight items.
 I have even seen them for hanging pictures up to 100 lbs.
 Wall anchors are great too.
 A wall anchor is a screw that has a little plastic or sometimes metal piece that goes with it.

 The wall anchors I used are referred to as hollow wall anchors.
 It's a screw with a plastic sleeve.
-You simply drill a hole where you want to put the anchor, insert the plastic sleeve into the hole and with a hammer gently tap it all the way in and then insert the screw and screw it in.
+You simply drill a hole where you want to put the anchor, insert the plastic sleeve into the hole, and with a hammer, gently tap it all the way in and then insert the screw and screw it in.

 Besides the different types of wall anchors, there are still several options to choose from.
 Whatever you choose to use, the little bit of extra effort is definitely worth the peace of mind.